Back to Blog

 To work in Austria for longer than 90 days, foreigners need both a work permit and a visa.
 Employees coming from countries outside the EU, EEA, or Switzerland who plan to work in Austria for over 90 days need to obtain a type D work visa prior to arrival.

 Additionally, they will need a work and residence permit valid for more than 6 months.
 To qualify for an Austrian work permit, applicants must undergo a test and a labor market evaluation based on a points system.
-There are specific types of visas for stays of varying length and different professional fields:
+There are specific types of visas for stays of varying length and different professional fields.

 You are eligible for a Red-White-Red Card if you belong to one of the following groups:

-• Graduates of Austrian Universities and Colleges of Higher Education
+• graduates of Austrian universities and colleges of higher education

 Do expats in Austria face a language barrier?

 Austria is primarily a German-speaking country, and many find it challenging to master the language to the level that allows expats to integrate into the social and professional scene.
-Luckily, the amount of job opportunities for English speakers is increasing, particularly in multinational companies, tech startups, research institutions, and academia.
-Vienna and other big cities with a more diverse and international population typically offer more English-friendly jobs compared to rural areas.
-However, having some proficiency in German is always a benefit, as many employers look for candidates who can speak both German and English.
+Luckily, the number of job opportunities for English speakers is increasing, particularly in multinational companies, tech startups, research institutions, and academia.

 What is the level of job satisfaction in Austria?

 Expats in Austria report a high level of job security (64% nationwide vs. 59% globally) and good salaries (with 84% of the country’s employees satisfied with their salaries vs. 62% globally).
 However, the level of job satisfaction in Austria is lower than average in other European countries.
-With a multitude of career opportunities (ranked 24th in Working Abroad Index), some expats feel their careers haven’t progressed as much as expected, with only 52% reporting improvement in career prospects after moving to Austria vs. 59% globally.
+With a multitude of career opportunities (ranked 24th in the Working Abroad Index), some expats feel their careers haven’t progressed as much as expected, with only 52% reporting improvement in career prospects after moving to Austria vs. 59% globally.

 What is the social life like for expats in Austria?